Last week we discussed how to track the performance of specific marketing initiatives.

 You can avoid these and many others tracking mistakes, by using custom campaigns.

-How to setup a Custom Campaigns?
+How to set up Custom Campaigns?

 Step 1: Identify the destination URL you want to track

-First step would be to identify the exact URL that you will promote offsite.
+The first step would be to identify the exact URL that you will promote offsite.
 A custom campaign is created by adding tags to the links to this URL.
 So, the URL represents the base of the tracking links you’ll create later.

 To illustrate, let’s say that I want to promote this blog post on Twitter and I want to use a custom campaign to track the results of this promotion.